Converting 78°F to Celsius: A full breakdown

 -

-Celsius (°C): Also known as the centigrade scale, Celsius, developed by Anders Celsius, defines the freezing point of water as 0°C and the boiling point as 100°C, with 100 degrees separating them.
+Celsius (°C): Also known as the centigrade scale, Celsius, developed by Anders Celsius, defines the freezing point of water as 0°C and the boiling point as 100°C, with 100 degrees separating them It's one of those things that adds up..

 The Conversion Formula: From Fahrenheit to Celsius